 Day 2: Hrafntinnusker – Álftavatn | 12 km

-From Hrafntinnusker we descend in the gullies of Jökultungur with hundreds of steaming hot springs and mud pools.
-Here we enjoy fascinating views on the south to the Álftavatn area (Swan Lake), and the Mýrdalsjökull and Eyjafjallajökull glaciers.
-In the afternoon we arrive at Álftavatn hut, where we will overnight.
+From Hrafntinnusker, we descend into the gullies of Jökultungur with hundreds of steaming hot springs and mud pools.
+Here we enjoy fascinating views of the south to the Álftavatn area (Swan Lake) and the Mýrdalsjökull and Eyjafjallajökull glaciers.
+In the afternoon, we will arrive at Álftavatn hut, where we will overnight.

 - Walking for the day: 12 km, 4-5 hours, ↓490 m

 Day 3: Álftavatn – Emstrur | 16 km